saildot4k/ps2modchiptutorials/docs/misc/picfix.md

 -   [![Tindie](assets/picfix/tindie-mediums.png){ width="100" }](https://www.tindie.com/products/r3z3n/sony-ps2-matrix-picfix-flex-for-scph-700xx/)

     $8/per or $7/per 10 units and over.
-Shipping is $5 in USA.
+Shipping is $6 in USA.

 -   [![Ko-Fi](assets/picfix/support_me_on_kofi_badge_red.png){ width=100" }](https://ko-fi.com/r3z3n/shop)

-    $8/per and shipping is $5 in USA.
+    $8/per and shipping is $6 in USA.
 Gerbers, BOM and Placement file here as well!

 -   [![Ebay](assets/picfix/ebay_logo.png){ width="100" }](https://www.ebay.com/itm/116567931846)

-    Ebay is the only choice for worldwide shipping from me, $8 and shipping is calculated by them.
+    Ebay is the only choice for worldwide shipping from me, $9 and shipping is calculated by them.
+Discounts avaliable on multiple items.

 -   If you are an installer and would like a sample, please let me [know!](mailto:info@ps2modchiptutorials.com)